vygr/ChrysaLisp/doc/STRUCTURE.md

 The `(def-class)` declares the class name and which class it inherits its methods from.
-The `(def-struct)` declares the structure of the object instance, inheriting from the parent class instance.
+The `(def-struct)` declares the structure of the object instance, inheriting from that parent class instance.

 Here we can see an example of the use of inline methods.
 If a Lisp function is declared matching the declared method path this is taken to mean, 'run this function' to emit the method call.
+They need to be declared in the `class.inc` file in order to be visible to all code that use those methods.

-Then the none inline method are defined in the `class/pair/class.vp` file.
+The none inline methods are defined in the `class/pair/class.vp` file.
 Note the use of the helper method generators `(gen-new 'pair)`, `(gen-create 'pair)` and `(gen-class 'pair)`.
 These helpers use the corresponding method declarations to generate the method code for you.
-Take a look in `sys/class.inc` for the implementation of these helpers.
+Take a look in `sys/class.inc` for the implementation of these.

 ```
 (include 'sys/func.inc)